Quick Navigation

 Making An Appointment With Your Veterinarian

-It’s better to have your dog spayed before she has her first heat, but you may still get the procedure done if she has begun to go into heat.
+It’s preferable to have your dog spayed before she has her first heat, but you can still have the procedure done if she’s already in heat.

 Assisting The Dog To Recover